 If there’s anything we learned from the pandemic in the recent past, it is the need for business continuity.
 Unified communication removes geographical barriers and increases productivity by allowing employees to work using any device from anywhere.

-In a hybrid workplace, it is important to find ways to improve communication in order to maintain productivity and a cohesive work environment.
 One way to do this is to set up regular check-ins with employees, either in person or virtually.
 This gives everyone a chance to touch base and share any updates or concerns.
 Additionally, it is important to make sure that all communication is clear and concise.
 When communicating via email or chat, be sure to use complete sentences and avoid abbreviations.
 If possible, it is also helpful to use video conferencing for meetings, as this can help reduce misunderstandings.
-By taking these steps, you can help ensure that communication in a hybrid workplace is effective and efficient.